Yan'an Soviet: Art and literature

 In May 1942, Mao delivered the Yan'an Talks (the Yan'an Forum on Literature and Art).
 The core concept of the Yan'an Talks was that art should translate the ideas of the Chinese Communist Revolution for rural peasants.
-This was an effort to reconfigure the social relationship in China between those who workers with their hands and those who wrotre.
+This was an effort to reconfigure the social relationship in China between those who workers with their hands and those who wrote.
 In order to support the ongoing production campaign, the idea of a labor hero became more and more supported.
 By embracing and creating art about labor heroes, who were exemplars of production and the people's revolutionary cause, intellectuals could gain legitimacy in socialist society.
 Intellectuals were expected to go to the people and write from the perspective of the proletariat class.
 The most famous of these labor heroes was Wu Manyou.
-The CCP also made use of traditional folk practices such as Northern Shaanxi storytelling to spread and disseminate Communist policies.
+The CCP also made use of traditional folk practices such as Northern Shaanxi storytelling to spread and disseminate its policies.

+During the rectification movement, Lu Xun Academy of Arts increased its focus on local artistic customs and folk art.

+In Yan'an, the Yangge Movement (late 1942 to 1946) adapted yangge to incorporate socialist themes.
+The Lu Xun Academy of Arts had a significant role in the movement.
+The Storytelling Campaign (which grew out of the Yangge movement and peaked in 1945), likewise aimed to adapt traditional performance genres to popularize revolutionary ideas.

+The White-Haired Girl was first performed in April 1945 in Yan'an as a tribute to the Seventh National Congress of the CCP.
+It was one of the first large scale theatrical productions created in Yan'an.

 Media

 From July to October 1936, journalist Edgar Snow visited the Yan'an commune, eventually writing the book Red Star Over China, which was extremely influential and shaped the perspective of many contemporary Chinese youth, who viewed Yan'an as a center of revolutionary egalitarianism.
 As a result, many youth from KMT-held areas traveled to Yan'an.

 In January 1937, American journalist Agnes Smedley visited Yan'an.
 In April, Helen Foster Snow traveled to Yan'an for research, interviewing Mao and other leaders.

 The Eighth Route Army established its first film production group in the Yan'an Soviet during September 1938.

 In 1943, the CCP released their first campaign film, Nanniwan, which sought to develop relationships between the Red Army and local people in the Yan'an area by showcasing the army's production campaign to alleviate material shortages.

 In 1944, the CCP welcomed a large group of foreign (primarily American) journalists to Yan'an.
-In an effort to contrast the party with the Nationalists, the CCP generally did not censor these foreign reports.
-In December 1945, the party's Central Committee instructed the party to facilitate the work of American journalists out of the hope that it would have a progressive influence on American policies toward China.
+In an effort to contrast the CCP with the Nationalists, the CCP generally did not censor these foreign reports.
+In December 1945, the CCP Central Committee instructed the party to facilitate the work of American journalists out of the hope that it would have a progressive influence on American policies toward China.